The Shoalhaven Coast

 Beyond food and surf, the Shoalhaven Coast is noted for the stunning and extensive Morton National Park.
 The Budawangs, Pigeon House Mountain and the Castle behind Mollymook are particularly astounding.
 Here you can camp by the upper reaches of the Clyde River at Yadboro Flat.

-The hiking is superb, my favourite being an overnighter up the Kaliana Ridge, Monolith Valley, looping around Mount Cole and returning via the rift with Mount Owen.
+The hiking is superb, my favourite being an overnighter up the Kaliana Ridge, into Monolith Valley, looping around Mount Cole and returning via the rift with Mount Owen.
 A ball-tearer, mind.

 Previous Post Next Post